Semaglutide

 Terminology

-- MACE: Major adverse cardiovascular events.
-Composite: cardiovascular death + nonfatal myocardial infarction + nonfatal stroke.
+- MACE: Major adverse cardiovascular events, usually cardiovascular death, nonfatal myocardial infarction, and nonfatal stroke.

 - T2D: Type 2 diabetes mellitus.

-- MEN2: Multiple endocrine neoplasia type 2.
-Inherited cancer syndrome, absolute contraindication.
+- MEN2: Multiple endocrine neoplasia type 2, an inherited cancer syndrome and absolute contraindication.

-- FAERS: FDA Adverse Event Reporting System.
-Post-market pharmacovigilance database.
+- FAERS: FDA Adverse Event Reporting System, the US post-market safety reporting database.

 Dosing & Protocols